 - Once you’ve had fun with haikus, try a longer form poem.
 What is different when the length changes?

-- You can also tighten things up by writing a “six-word story,” a form of flash fiction that tells a lot with very little.
+- You can also tighten things up by writing a “six-word story,” a form of that tells a lot with very little.
 This means coming up with only the most important combination of words, often without proper grammar or syntax, to telegraph a feeling or a narrative into the reader’s mind.
 Talk about “hot” writing…